tridactyl/tridactyl/src/static/clippy/tutor.md

 ## Basics

-Tridactyl turns Firefox into a modal browser, meaning it has several different modes of operation.
+The idea behind Tridactyl is to allow you to navigate the web more efficiently with just the keyboard.
+Tridactyl turns Firefox into a modal browser, meaning it has several different modes of operation, like Vim.
 It can only ever be in one mode at a time, and each of these modes could have a wildly different operation.
 You can think of it a bit like a Transformer, if you like.
 There are four main modes you will want to be familiar with:

 - Normal mode
     - This mode is used for navigating around single pages and starting other modes.